Urban-Meteorology-Reading/WRF-SUEWS/docs/source/quickstart.rst

     ./compile em_real >& compile.log

-.. note:: If working on `jasmin`, you can submit the job as following:
+.. note:: If working on `jasmin`, you can also submit the job as following:

     .. unclear: what is this file?